Take these tips and ways to prepare for an economic collapse, so you are never caught off guard when worse comes to worst!

 Sure, having plenty of survival food and a well-stocked bug out bag is essential for every survivalist.
 But that's only half of the equation.

-Most people think that money will lose its value when SHTF.
+Most people think money will lose its value when the U.S. economy collapses.
 They may be right, but then again, they may not.